.jpg)

 Suddenly, you are four months behind schedule.
 You are paying rent.
 Your chef is on payroll waiting to train staff.
 The "savings" from the low bid have evaporated, replaced by carrying costs and lost revenue.

-According to recent hospitality data, 60% of independent restaurants delay their opening by at least three months due to construction overruns.
+According to recent hospitality data, 60% of independent restaurants delay their opening by at least three months due to improper planning, construction overruns, and unrealistic expectations being set.
 That is a quarter of a year of revenue, gone.
+And when you do open, your mindset is in chaos.

 When you look at the cost of a restaurant build-out in Chicago, you must look past the line item for "drywall."
 You are building a business asset.
 The goal is not to spend the least amount of money.
-The goal is to spend the right amount of money to get the doors open on the date you promised your investors.
+The goal is to spend the right amount of money to get the doors open on the date you promised your investors, the vision is intact, and your staff is locked in.

 In 2026, the market rewards precision.
 The operators who win are the ones who treat the build-out as a military operation rather than a creative exploration.
 They finalize the menu.
 They pick the finishes.
 Then they lock it in.